biometrics/openbr/docs/docs/api_docs/c_api.md

 ## Using the API

-To use the API in your project use-
+To use the API in your project include the following file:

     #include <openbr/openbr.h>

-[CMake](http://www.cmake.org/) developers may wish to the cmake configuration file found at
+[CMake](http://www.cmake.org/) developers may wish to the cmake configuration file found at:

     share/openbr/cmake/OpenBRConfig.cmake